jonathanhefner/dumb_delimited/README.md

 customers = Customer.parse_file("customers.psv")
 ```

-This, however, will load the entire contents of each file into memory.
+However, this will load the entire contents of each file into memory.
 Let's say our customers file is very large, and we would prefer to
-iterate over it rather than load it all into memory at once.
-To do so,
+iterate over it one row at a time rather than load it all into memory at
-we can use the `each_in_file` method that the model class provides.
+once.
+To do so, we can use the `each_in_file` method.
+Below is a
-Below is a complete example in which we load our product data, create a
+complete example in which we load our product data, create a listing of
-listing of products on sale, and iterate over our customers, notifying
+products on sale, and iterate over our customers, notifying each
-each customer of the sale products:
+customer of the sale products:

 ```ruby
 products = Product.parse_file("products.csv")